BHSamuraii/PyNmap/README.md

 Welcome to the Python 3.8 Nmap Scan Configuration Tool v1.00.
-This tool is built for anyone who may or may not have had any past experiences with Nmap, with
+This tool is built for anyone who may or may not have had any past experiences with Nmap.
+It allows anyone to scan their network and find useful information, they might not have known prior to the use of this tool.
+This tool also has 14 different types of scans that anyone can easily run and also has an option to save the results to a file for later use.